 Spanish-Aymara dictionary for sale online.

 The Aymara Language in Its Social and Cultural Context:

 Collection of essays on Aymara language and culture.

 Aymara and other Native American dictionaries and language materials for sale.

 Aymara Language Lessons and Linguistic Descriptions

-History of Aymara writing, with a phonological inventory and sample text.
+History of Aymara writing, with a phonological inventory and example text.

 Aymar Arux Akhamawa:

 Aymara language lesson files for free download.

 Aymara Alphabet Unico: